marcelojsilva/chat-copilot/webapp/tests/README.md

-﻿# Copilot Chat Web App Scenario Tests
+﻿# Chat AI Web App Scenario Tests

 ## How to set up the tests to run locally